 Cleanability is about practicality.
 The easier a high chair is to clean, the more time Mom or Dad will have for something else.
 (Like snuggling the baby!)
 Crumbs fall into tough-to-clean crevices, purees seep into the the seat cushion, mushed carrots stain the tray, and crusty, dried foods spackle the cracks.
-Getting the picture?
-High chairs can get pretty gross.
+Get the picture?
+High chairs can get pretty gross in a hurry.
 When they come with contoured lines that make wiping easy, seat cushions that can be scrubbed or laundered, and dishwasher safe trays, cleaning is a breeze.
 An adjustable tray that fits snug to baby’s belly also prevents spills and speeds clean-up.

 Parents’ style preferences are going to vary, but most will want a comfortable seat and a design that either blends in with the decor or matches the other baby gear.
 There are pricey high chairs on the market, with chrome details, pneumatic lifts, and a $300 to $500 price tag.
 And, there are chairs in the $50 range, which may lack some of the durability and ease-of-use features.
 In our research, we found that a good chair can range in price from $100 to $300.
 After that, you’re mostly paying for design, or like we said earlier, the pneumatic lifts and bling.

 how we tested full-size high chairs

 We combed through page after page of user comments on Amazon, Babies R Us, and Diapers.com, watched video reviews, and read dozens of blogger reviews to narrow down the long list of high chairs to just a couple of dozen standouts.

 From there, we ruled out models without a five-point harness, locking wheels, a secure crotch post, and a sturdy base for added safety.